harding/bitcoinops.github.io/_posts/en/newsletters/2023-05-17-newsletter.md

 to summaries of a recent in-person meeting of Bitcoin Core developers.
-Also included in this week's newsletter is the first part of a new series about policies for transaction relay and mempool inclusion, plus our regular sections announcing new releases and release candidates and describing notable changes to popular Bitcoin infrastructure software.
+Also included in this week's newsletter is the first part of a new series about policies for transaction relay and mempool inclusion, plus our regular sections announcing new releases and release candidates (including a security release of libsecp256k1) and describing notable changes to popular Bitcoin infrastructure software.

 ## News